For best experience please turn on javascript and use a modern browser!

 Alternative proofs

-AUC may accept other, alternative, proofs of proficiency.
+AUC may accept other proofs of proficiency.
 For example:

 If you wish to submit an alternative proof, you must state this on your application, so that the Admissions Committee can decide if it can be accepted.
 However, you must be prepared to take, for example, the TOEFL or IELTS if the Committee decides it cannot be accepted.